 Read Spend or Save: Has COVID-19 Impacted Your Savings Strategy?

 First and foremost, let’s help you determine the best manner to deposit a hard-copy check amidst the social distancing guidelines.
 Rest assured, First Bank is considered an essential service provider and is open; however, we’re taking all of the precautions necessary to help keep you safe.
 That said, if you received your stimulus money as a paper check in the mail, there are several options to help you get it deposited into your checking account, while still maintaining proper social distancing requirements.
-At First Bank, you can 1) set up an appointment with a banker for a time that works best for you at firstbanks.com, 2) use mobile deposit by downloading our mobile banking app, First Bank on the Go, or 3) use any of our First Bank branches’ night drop or drive-through services.
+At First Bank, you can 1) set up an appointment with a banker for a time that works best for you at firstbanks.com, 2) use mobile deposit by downloading our mobile banking app, First Bank On The Go, or 3) use any of our First Bank branches’ night drop or drive-through services.

 Be wary of phishing and scam emails directing you to click on any links for your stimulus payment.
 The stimulus payments have been or will be direct deposited or sent to you via U.S. Postal Service with a hard-copy check.
 If you’re in doubt, please reach out to a knowledgeable First Bank team member before clicking.